samiskin/redux-flux-store/README.md

-# flux-store-reducer
+# redux-flux-store

-Allows Stores similar to Flux stores to be converted to a reducer function
+Allows objects which resemble stores in traiditional Flux to act as Reducers.